-We make significant capital expenditures in order to service the demand of our customers, which are primarily focused on investments in advanced packaging and test equipment.
-During the six months ended June 30, 2022, our capital expenditures totaled \$340.2 million.
+We make significant capital expenditures in order to service the demand of our customers, which are primarily focused on investments in advanced packaging and test equipment and the Vietnam Facility.
+During the three months ended March 31, 2023, our capital expenditures totaled \$98.2 million.

-We expect that our 2022 capital expenditures will be approximately \$950 million, approximately \$100 million of which we expect to spend on the construction of our new Vietnam factory.
-Ultimately, the amount of our 2022 capital expenditures will depend on several factors including, among others, the timing and implementation of any capital projects under review, the performance of our business, economic and market conditions, the cash needs and investment opportunities for the business, the need for additional capacity to service anticipated customer demand, equipment lead times and the availability of cash flows from operations or financing.
+We expect that our 2023 capital expenditures will be approximately \$800 million.
+Ultimately, the amount of our 2023 capital expenditures will depend on several factors including, among others, the timing and implementation of any capital projects under review, the performance of our business, economic and market conditions, the cash needs and investment opportunities for the business, the need for additional capacity to service anticipated customer demand, equipment lead times and the availability of cash flows from operations or financing.
+The primary sources of funds for our capital expenditures are cash flows from operations, current cash and cash equivalents, short-term investments, borrowings under available credit facilities and proceeds from any additional debt or equity financings.
+Please refer to Note 7 and Note 11 to our Consolidated Financial Statements in Part 1, Item 1 of this Form 10-Q for additional information on our investments and borrowings, respectively.